 The Club will need the support of a professional services firm to carry out a robust market study to identify women-led investments.
 Finally, funding will be needed for a mentorship program that will create a global female investor coaching network.
 WIC is looking for support on both these inputs.

-If you are interested in WIC, please contact email@example.com for more information.
+If you are interested to find more on WIC, contact firstname.lastname@example.org for more information.